zonneplan/KiBot/README.md

-  -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file --only-names                     Print only the names -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`
+  -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file --only-names                     Print only the names --only-pre                       Print only the preflights.
+Note that
+                                   `--only-names` alone prints only the outputs -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`